-All Elected Members, employees and contractors are responsible for maintaining complete, accurate and reliable evidence of all business transactions and ensuring all corporate documents are retained within the City's official recordkeeping system at the point of creation regardless of the format, being in accordance with:
+All Elected Members, employees and contractors are responsible for maintaining complete, accurate and reliable evidence of all business transactions and ensuring all corporate documents are retained within the City's official recordkeeping system at the point of creation regardless of the format.
+The City's record keeping practices must be in accordance with:

 - State Records Act 2000

 - Evidence Act 1906

 - Freedom of Information Act 1992

 - Local Government Act 1995

-- Local Government Accounting Directions 1994
+- Local Government Accounting Directions 1994.